sandialabs/chama/documentation/optimization.rst

 * Objective: The expected (mean) impact based on the selected sensors

+* FractionDetected: The fraction of scenarios that were detected

+* TotalSensorCost: Total cost of the selected sensors

 * Assessment: The impact value for each sensor-scenario pair.
   The assessment is stored as a Pandas DataFrame with columns 'Scenario', 'Sensor', and 'Impact' (same format as the input Impact assessment') If the selected sensors did not detect a particular scenario, the impact is set to the Undetected Impact.

-The following example demonstrates the use of the :py:class:`ImpactSolver<chama.optimize.ImpactSolver>`.
+The following example demonstrates the use of the Impact Formulation.

 .. doctest::
     :hide: